GitEric77/MotoBM/README.md

 ```

 ## Contact Template
 Contacts added to 'contact_template.csv' will be preseved in the contacts.csv output file.
+Modify conact_template.csv if you want contacts (and channel names) named differently than the talkgroup name in Brandmeister.

 ## Examples